clue-ai/clueai-python/docs/README_en.md

 </table>

 ### Bigger model and better model
-To use this library, you must have an API key and specify it as a string when creating the `clueai.Client` object.
+To use bigger model, you must have an API key and specify it as a string when creating the `clueai.Client` object.
 API keys can be created through the [platform](https://www.clueai.cn/).
 This is a basic example of the creating the client and using the `generate` endpoint.

 <table>
 <tr>